Here is the proper respirator for working with epoxy resin.

 To put this into perspective, the cross-section of an average human hair is between 50-75 microns, and a human red blood cell is 5 microns.
 So 0.3 microns is microscopic protection for your lungs from the proper resin respirator mask.

-The PD-100 mask from Parcil is a one-size-fits all mask due to its adjustable harness.
-It also has an anti-fog face lens, so don't worry about your breath fogging up the inside visor!
+The PD-100 mask is a one-size-fits all mask due to its adjustable harness.
+It also has an anti-fog face lens, so don't worry about your breath fogging up the inside visor.

 This respirator is a lightweight mask and has high-density elastic straps to make sure the mask actually stays in the place you set it at.
 No constant adjusting while you are creating your resin art.
 Simply put it on, adjust it, and forget about it.